-The Daily News: Can you tell us about your open water swimming background?
+Daily News of Open Water Swimming: Can you tell us about your open water swimming background?

-The Daily News: Can you tell us a little bit about your English Channel swim?
+Daily News of Open Water Swimming: Can you tell us a little bit about your English Channel swim?

-Mark: I swam it on July 14th from Samphire Hoe in England to Wissant in France.
-It took 12 hours and 23 mins with about six hours of this in rough conditions with five-foot waves.
+Mark Ransom: I swam it on July 14th from Samphire Hoe in England to Wissant in France.
+It took 12 hours 23 minutes with about six hours of this in rough conditions with five-foot waves.

-The Daily News: What did you eat and drink during this swim?
+Daily News of Open Water Swimming: What did you eat and drink during this swim?

-The Daily News: What do you eat normally?
+Daily News of Open Water Swimming: What do you eat normally?

 For me, breakfast usually includes porridge or muesli with soya milk.
 I prefer soya to cow’s milk with cereal, it also contains more calcium), followed by a banana or grapefruit.
 Sometimes, after a training session, I will have baked beans on toast.
 For lunch, I usually have a couple of rolls filled with cheese and onion; cheese, cucumber and spinach; soft cheese and cucumber; or egg and spinach.
 I have various favourite evening meals.
 I use Quorn a lot for protein.
 Quorn pieces in a curry or Quorn mince in a Spag bog are delicious.
 I also like currys made with lentils, another good source of protein, and vegetable stir fries.
 For snacks, I try to eat plenty of nuts.
 Cashews are my favourites, I could eat them all day.
 Also, almonds are a good source of magnesium which helps to prevent cramp.

-The Daily News: Have people told you that being a vegetarian is not conducive to being an accomplished endurance athlete?
+Daily News of Open Water Swimming: Have people told you that being a vegetarian is not conducive to being an accomplished endurance athlete?

-The Daily News: Why do you think being a vegetarian is acceptable to enabling you to swim the English Channel?
+Daily News of Open Water Swimming: Why do you think being a vegetarian is acceptable to enabling you to swim the English Channel?

-The Daily News: Did you eat anything special during your heavy training periods?
+Daily News of Open Water Swimming: Did you eat anything special during your heavy training periods?

-The Daily News: Do you think about food during your swims?
+Daily News of Open Water Swimming: Do you think about food during your swims?

-The Daily News: Do you have any advice to other vegetarians who do marathon swims?
+Daily News of Open Water Swimming: Do you have any advice to other vegetarians who do marathon swims?

-Footnote: Mark is not the only vegetarian out there.
+Footnote: Ransom is not the only vegetarian out there.

 There are numerous others including Karteek Clarke (shown on left) has completed his ninth English Channel crossing and Vedika Bolliger has completed her fifth English Channel crossing.